The Filament Rift: $\Lambda$CDM's Structural Challenge Against Observation: Sample Selection and Methodology

-To identify bound galaxy systems within the distribution of the observational dataset, the sample is cross-matched with the group catalog of~\cite{tempel2014flux}.
+To identify cosmic filaments within both the SDSS spectroscopic sample and the IllustrisTNG300-1 simulation data, the first step involves identifying bound galaxy systems.
+For the observational dataset, the friends-of-friends (FOF) group catalog of the sample is employed, as described in \cite{tempel2014flux}.
 Based on spectroscopic richness, clusters are defined as systems with more than 15 members, while groups are intermediate-density structures containing 4 to 7 members.
 Galaxies in these environmental subsamples satisfy the same selection criteria as the primary sample ($M_r < -18$ and $z < 0.05$).
 To ensure comparability, an analogous group and cluster catalog is constructed for the IllustrisTNG300-1 sample using identical richness criteria, enabling the identification of $GG$ and $CC$ micro-filaments in both the observation and simulation samples.
 Using these group and cluster catalogs, micro-filaments are classified into three categories across the study: $Total$ micro-filaments, containing all micro-filaments in the catalogue; $CC$ micro-filaments, structures connecting two galaxy clusters; and the $GG$ micro-filaments, structures connecting two galaxy groups.

-Applying the GrAviPaSt method yields 273 micro-filaments in the observational sample and 2,786 in the simulation.
+Applying the GrAviPaSt method (\ref{sec:2.3}) yields 273 micro-filaments in the observational sample and 2,786 in the simulation.
 These structures encompass 796 and 11,994 filament galaxies respectively.
 Within these catalogs, 11 CC and 88 GG micro-filaments are identified in the observation, compared to 223 CC and 534 GG micro-filaments in the simulation.
 The CC micro-filaments host 47 galaxies in the observational sample and 1,819 in the simulation, while the GG micro-filaments include 218 and 1,477 galaxies respectively.